fjnnng/wfwp/README.md

 - `images` requests `title=File:<title>.<ext>` of all pictures from every half year listed at the top of [Commons:Featured pictures/chronological](https://commons.wikimedia.org/wiki/Commons:Featured_pictures/chronological).
 - `imageinfo` requests `url=https://upload.wikimedia.org/wikipedia/commons/<pad>/<title>.<ext>`, `<sha1>`, `<size>`, `<width>`, and `<height>`, of `title`, where `<pad>=h/hh`, with each `h` representing a hexadecimal digit.
-- `imageusage` requests all pages that use `title`, from which a `<cat>` can be calculated by matching selected key words from the categories listed at the bottom of [Commons:Featured_pictures](https://commons.wikimedia.org/wiki/Commons:Featured_pictures).
+- `imageusage` requests all pages that use `title`, from which a `<cat>` can be calculated by matching selected key words from the categories listed at the bottom of [Commons:Featured pictures](https://commons.wikimedia.org/wiki/Commons:Featured_pictures).

 The database stores all these eight bracket-enclosed values for every picture.
 Here are their usages:

 - `<pad>`, `<title>`, and `<ext>` are used to restore all URLs.
 While switching, a parameter specifying the target resizing width is appended, which is calculated from `<width>`, `<height>`, and the dimension of the target screen.
 - `<sha1>` is used as the checksum and `<size>` is compared against `MAXSIZEINMIB=128` while downloading an original picture.
 - `<sha1>` is also used to mark blacklisted pictures.
 While downloading a resized picture, there is no checksum like `<sha1>` for an original one, but since the target filetype is always JPEG, its end-of-image marker `ffd9` is used for validation.
-- Pictures with unsuitalbe `(<width>, <height>)`, excluded `<cat>`, and blacklisted `<sha1>` are filtered out while shortlisting, where `3/4*a<=<width>/<height><=4/3*a` with `a` being the aspect ratio of the target screen.
+- Pictures with unsuitalbe `(<width>, <height>)`, excluded `<cat>`, or blacklisted `<sha1>` are filtered out while shortlisting, where `3/4*a<=<width>/<height><=4/3*a` with `a` being the aspect ratio of the target screen.

 Sometimes, a picture may be renamed remotely.
 In the related piece of data, `<title>` is changed, but `<sha1>` remains the same.
 In such a case, `<pad>` is observed to be changed, too, which indicates `<pad>` being some checksum of `<title>`.
 The renewing strategy of WikiCommons is observed that, in a limited period of time, links restored from old `<title>` and `<pad>` are redirected to the new ones to be kept valid.
-It is also observed that there are many duplicated, redirected, and even missing titles returned by `images`.
+It is also observed that there are many duplicated, redirected, or even missing titles returned by `images`.
 Updating an existing database is always preferred over generating one from scratch, as the former usually takes less than ten minutes, while the latter may take over ten hours.
 A perfect update creates the same database as a newly generated one to the max.
 To achieve this, here are some key points:

-- Always call `imageinfo` with the parameter `redirects` to resolve redirects, so that while generating or updating, for one picture, only one piece of data with the latest `<title>` is stored and all redirects are skipped
+- Always call `imageinfo` with the parameter `redirects` to resolve redirects, so that while generating or updating, for one picture, only one piece of data with the latest `<title>` is stored and all redirects are skipped.
 - While updating, for each `<title>` returned by `images`, if there exists a piece of data with the same `<title>`, reuse it to save time, but this `<title>` may be a redirect.
 - While updating, for `<title>` returned by `images` with no exiting data matched, after resolved by `imageinfo`, if there is an existing piece of data with the same `<sha1>`, replace it.
 This fixes the issue raised in the last point to the max.